jamescooke/blog/content/1610-factory-audit.rst

 ``full_clean`` before save.

-I agree with this opinion and think that calling ``full_clean`` on every instance creates the opportunity for two benefits:
+I agree with this opinion and think that calling ``full_clean`` on every instance creates the opportunity for two benefits, over and above asserting that every instance is valid:

 * If a factory raises ``ValidationError`` with information on what failed it will always be helpful to the developer who is fixing the broken test run.